 6. Additional Information & Help

-If you would like to know more about installation process or if you are having problems getting Pimcore up and running, visit the Installation Guide section.
+If you would like to know more about the installation process or if you are having problems getting Pimcore up and running, visit the Installation Guide section.

 7. Further Reading